 Connecticut Corporate Counsel attended 2 of the Zoom meetings and participated in over four hours of discussion regarding the documents.
 All draft documents were provided to Connecticut Counsel to ensure they had sufficient time to review the drafts prior to Counsel participating in the Zoom conferences.
 In addition, Corporate Counsel participated in one additional 45 minute Zoom session to go over the final wording of the documents.
+After the "open committee meeting on November 19, 2024, Connecticut Counsel was once again consulted regarding eligibility issues related to the proposed bylaw changes.

 What you will find attached to this report are the output documents from the work of the committee.
-They include revisions to Bylaw 42, Bylaw 46 and the Board Member Statement.
+They include revisions to Bylaw 42, Bylaw 46, the Board Member Statement and a proposed amendment to Article 7 of the Articles of Association.
 I invite all Board members to carefully review the attached documents.
-The Committee will present a motion at the July Board of Directors meeting that the Board accept the report of the committee and implement the recommendations of the committee as set out in the proposed three documents.
+The Committee will present a motion at the January 2025 Board of Directors meeting that the Board accept the report of the committee and implement the recommendations of the committee as set out in the proposed three documents.